Tue, 29 Oct 2024

 Stitch markers can help you keep track of your rows, especially for patterns that involve rounds or frequent increases and decreases.

-Affiliate Link: Stitch Markers for Beginners – Ideal for marking rows and stitch counts.
+Stitch Markers for Beginners – Ideal for marking rows and stitch counts.

 If you come across a stitch you don’t know, look up a tutorial online.
 Many crochet patterns assume basic knowledge, so it’s okay to do a quick search if you’re unsure.